 The physical exam should be thorough, beginning with the ABCs and proceeding through a complete neurologic exam.
 The patient should be fully exposed and rolled to assess for other signs of injury/infection, and every joint should be ranged to avoid missing occult injury.

-Since the overall incidence of injury to the spine is low and CT scanning is costly and exposes patients to ionizing radiation, several validated decision rules provide guidance as to which patients can safely forego advanced imaging.
-The two most common decision rules used to clear the cervical spine are the Canadian C-spine Rule and NEXUS (National Emergency X-radiography Utilization Study).
+Since the overall incidence of injury to the spine is low, and CT scanning is costly and exposes patients to ionizing radiation, several validated decision rules provide guidance as to which patients can safely forego advanced imaging.
+The 2two most common decision rules used to clear the cervical spine are the Canadian C-spine Rule and NEXUS (National Emergency X-radiography Utilization Study).
 Unfortunately, the Canadian C-spine Rule mandates imaging of any patient age 65 or older and further requires the patient has a Glasgow coma score (GCS) of 15.
-This makes it not useful in reducing imaging in the geriatric trauma patient.
+This makes it useless in reducing imaging in the geriatric trauma patient.

 The NEXUS decision rule (absence of focal neurologic deficit, absence of intoxication, absence of midline neck tenderness, and absence of distracting injury in a patient with normal alertness) has been validated in geriatric patients for detection of clinically important injuries.
 However, data are conflicting, and many providers are reluctant to use this decision rule in the geriatric patient.
 NEXUS also suffers from difficulty with reproducibility of results.
 "Normal alertness" and "absence of distracting injury," in particular, are subject to interpretation by the evaluating provider.
 One prospective study on geriatric patients used "baseline mental status" as a substitute for "normal alertness" and "signs of trauma to the head or neck" as a substitute for "distracting injury" and found NEXUS to be 100% sensitive in detection of cervical injury, but the incidence of injury in this study was low.